jmetzger/workshop-istio-kubernetes/kubernetes/architecture.md

 ### Pod/Pods

-  * pods are the smallest unit you can roll out on the clusteber
+  * pods are the smallest unit you can roll out on the cluster
   * a pod (basically another word for group) is a group of 1 or more containers
     * mutually used storage and network resources (all containers in the same pod can be reached with localhost)
     * They are always on the same (virtual server)